KirillOsintsev/SRO-parameters-calculations-based-on-the-analytical-models/README.md

 **Configuration**: Temperature Range

-The simulation iterates through a predefined list of temperatures to calculate short-range order parameters.
+The simulation iterates through a predefined list of temperatures to calculate short-range order parameters which can be manufally changed.

 **Default Range**: 300 K to 2000 K (including specific points like 773 K and 1273 K).